 High School Academic Scholarships: Overview

 Bishop Hendricken High School awards merit scholarships to students in each freshman class who show the greatest academic promise.
-There are multiple levels of merit scholarships available, and you will find descriptions of each level listed below.
-Academic scholarships are awarded on the basis of the student’s performance on the Catholic High School Entrance Exam, as well as their grades from the 7th and 8th grade and good school citizenship.
+There are a variety of merit scholarships available, and you will find descriptions listed below.
+Merit scholarships are awarded on the basis of the student’s performance on the Catholic High School Entrance Exam, as well as their academic performance in 6th, 7th and 8th grade, as well as exemplary school citizenship.
 Only students who take the entrance exam at Bishop Hendricken are given consideration for merit scholarship review.
+Only candidates for entry into the 9th grade are eligible for merit scholarships.

 The Dianne O’Reilly Scholarship

-The President’s Scholarship is a $5,000 – $6,000 scholarship awarded annually to incoming freshmen who place in the top 2% on the entrance exam and who have demonstrated exceptional academic achievement and good school citizenship.
+The President’s Scholarship is a $6,000 academic scholarship awarded annually to two incoming freshmen who place in the top 1-2% on the entrance exam and who have demonstrated exceptional academic achievement and good school citizenship.
 The scholarship is renewed annually for four years, provided the recipient remains in good academic standing.

-The Christian Brothers Scholarship is a tuition scholarship ranging from $2,500 – $4,000 annually, awarded to one or more students who place in the top 3-5% on the entrance exam, and who have a strong record of academic achievement and good school citizenship.
+The Chaplain’s Scholarship is a $4,000 academic scholarship awarded to four students who place in the top 3-5% on the entrance exam, and who have a strong record of academic achievement and good school citizenship.
 These scholarships are renewed annually for four years, provided the recipients remain in good academic standing.

 Other grants and scholarship awards are available based on financial need and academic performance, and that review is ongoing throughout the winter and spring months.
-Not all scholarships are listed here, but other specific scholarships available include:
+Students are screened automatically for scholarships based on their parent’s FACTS application for financial aid and the student’s personal and academic profile.
+Please note that there are NO athletic scholarships available nor awarded to students.

-Additional scholarships are private donor scholarships and may or may not be available each year.
-For all other scholarships, the Admissions Office will pre-qualify applicants based on specific criteria (financial need, hometown, etc.) and will notify the student if he qualifies and needs to complete a separate application process.
+Private donor scholarships may or may not be available each year.
+For all other scholarships, the Admissions Office will pre-qualify applicants based on specific criteria and will notify the student if he qualifies and needs to complete a separate application process.
 Scholarship review is on-going from early February through May each year.
 For more information, please contact Mrs. Solomon at the number below.

 Contact & Information